 5. Look for sweeteners from the mobile phone companies

 We only have three mobile phone carriers in this country, but Spark, Vodafone and 2Degrees compete aggressively for our business.
-That means great deals are from time to time available that make it affordable for you to jump up a category when buying a new phone.
+That means, from time to time, there are great deals available that make it affordable for you to jump up a category when buying a new phone.

 Cash discounts are common, as are phone bundles that throw in extra storage, a phone case or noise-cancelling headphones.

 It is easy to change carriers and take your number with you, but the reality is that the biggest price incentives are designed to keep you loyal as a pre-paid or monthly account customer.
 As such, the data, calling and service plan on offer will determine what handset you get.